Table of Contents

-If you are seeking some very low tuning, then the scale length of your guitar must be considered when you buy one.
+If you are seeking a very low tuning, then the scale length of your electric guitar must be considered.

 The lower you go, the floppier your strings will get with a short scale length.
 This can be remedied by a guitar designed with a longer scale length and proper string set.
 But keep in mind, the larger your strings, the more difficult it might become to play comfortably.

-And if you like to change up your tuning frequently, then you want a guitar with the right scale length and fret design.
+And if you like to change up your tuning frequently, then you want a guitar with the right scale length.
 A longer scale length will provide tighter strings when tuned lower.

 7-String Tuning For Metal

-Metal players have taken a liking to the many alternate tunings for seven-string guitars.
-This is because of the wide range of tones possible that just sound heavy!
-While b standard sounds great with the extra bass string, there is nothing like a drop tuned guitar.
+Metal players have taken a liking to the many alternate tunings.
+Especially for seven-string electric guitars.
+This is because of the wide range of tones possible that just sounds heavy!
+B standard tuning sounds great with the extra bass string.
+But there is nothing like a drop-tuned electric guitar.

 A seven-string guitar adds an extended range to how low your tone can get.
 But many people are then unsure of the tuning arrangements with the added seventh string.
-One of the real easy ways to get a heavier sound is by down tuning to drop D. It is simply one string and your sound is that much heavier.
+One easy way to get a heavier sound is by down-tuning to drop D. It’s one string and your sound is that much heavier.

 Some of the more complex seven string metal tunings are:

-There are also additional tunings are you will see later in this article that can get very heavy sounding and are great for metal.
-At some point, however, some 7-string guitars will have issues with tuning so low, but it is always worth experimenting with.
+There are also additional tunings are you will see later in this article.
+They can get very heavy sounding and are great for metal.
+At some point, 7-string guitars can have issues with low tuning.
+But it’s still worth experimenting with them.

 B Standard Tuning

-If you are familiar with a 6-string guitar, then you want to begin with B Standard tuning.
+If you are familiar with a 6-string guitar, then you want to start with B Standard tuning.

 This will be the easiest way to get comfortable with your guitar.
 When tuned to B standard, you essentially have a 6-string model with an added low.

-So not only can you still play anything you normally would on a 6-string guitar, but the low B adds so much more versatility and an extended range.
+You can still play anything you normally would on a 6-string guitar.
+But the low B adds so much more versatility and an extended range.
 The low B (your new 7th), is a fourth below the E which adds a wider range in frequency.

 To begin, tune your lowest string to B, and then proceed with the rest like you would a 6.
 You will now end up with your guitar tuned like this diagram.

 This is your modern 7-string guitar tuning.
-It is very popular because the intervals between the lower digits of a seven, resemble that of a 6-string guitar.
+It is very popular because the intervals resemble that of a 6-string guitar.
 This allows you to play anything you normally would on a six, tuned to E standard.

 So if you’re just learning to play a 7-string, this is the best tuning to start with.

 If you have decided to learn to play because of a favorite artist, then you will be pleased.
-There are many well known players who play this type of guitar and in many genres.
-And a great deal of them use B standard as their tuning of choice.
+There are many well-known players who use this type of guitar in a lot of genres.
+Many of them use B standard guitar string tuning as their main choice.

 Bands that use or have used B Standard: Unearth, Trivium, Soulfly, and Dream Theater.
 The recommended Scale length for B Standard is 25.5 – 26.5”.

 B Flat Standard